Skip to main content

 2:2

-Prospective students should have an undergraduate honours degree (or overseas equivalent) in a relevant subject area such as politics, international relations, history, geography, or economics.
+Prospective students should have an undergraduate honours degree (or overseas equivalent) in an essay based subject.
+Other subjects may be considered.

 International & EU requirements